SPICA-group/spica-tools/README.md

     pip install -r requirements.txt

-The documentation of the above spica-tools is now in preparation.
+The documentation of the above spica-tools can be found at https://spica-group.github.io/spica-tools-devel.

 ## Tools